 If the property seller needs more time for closing or does not have a place to go, they can reach an agreement with the buyer, and the closing will be done at the seller’s convenience.
 Or a lease agreement can be signed.

 - Can I Receive More Money If I Sell Through A Real Estate Agent

-If your home doesn’t need any repair and is in optimal condition, you had better sell through a real estate agent.
+If your home needs no repair and is in optimal condition, you had better sell through a real estate agent.
 But if, for example, the kitchen or bathrooms are outdated, your real estate agent probably will appraise your property for less than other homes in your neighborhood.

 Whether or not you make repairs to the money you were supposed to earn will be reduced.
-Also, your potential buyers will say that the house needs repair so that the sale price will be adversely affected.
+Also, your potential buyers will say that the house needs repair, so the sale price will be adversely affected.

-Remember that the amount you pay for arrangements will have to be deducted from the money you plan to receive.
+Remember that the amount you pay for arrangements must be deducted from the money you plan to receive.
 You will also have to pay the real estate agent commission.
 This is typically 6% that is divided among the agents involved.

 If your house is not in the best condition, it is better that you sell directly to a buyer in cash and save on paying commissions, closing costs, and so on.

-Investors work with a mathematical formula that estimates what they could pay for homes and variables such as the money homeowners lose for having a house inhabited and the cost to sell through a real estate agent.
+Investors work with a mathematical formula that estimates what they could pay for homes, variables such as the money homeowners lose for having a house inhabited, and the cost to sell through a real estate agent.

 Based on the initial estimate, they deduce the repair costs, the expense of selling a property through a real estate agent, and escrow costs.
 Once they gather the information, a physical house visit is made to give the final touch to the appraisal process to present a fair cash offer to the property owner.